America's Most Beautiful Bike Ride

 YOU MUST MOVE AS FAR TO THE RIGHT AS PRACTICABLE TO ALLOW FOLLOWING VEHICLES TO PASS

-YOU MUST STOP AT STOP SIGNS AND STOP LIGHTS AND ALLOW PEDESTRIANS TO CROSS
+YOU MUST STOP AT STOP SIGNS AND STOP LIGHTS AND ALLOW PEDISTRIANS TO CROSS

 YOU MUST MAKE PROPER HAND SIGNALS WHEN TURNING

-There are other Rules of the Ride that include wearing a helmet, no head-phones, among other rules for your safety that are not listed above.
+There are other Rules of our Ride that include wearing a helmet and no head phones and others for your safety that are not listed above.
 Please understand that registration and participation in this event does not entitle participants to violate the Rules of the Road / Ride, nor in ANY WAY allow for unsafe riding.

 “SHARE THE ROAD & RIDE RESPONSIBLY”

-Rest Stops and services on course are reserved for registered 2017 AMBBR participants so please where your 2017 AMBBR Bib number on your back and your 2017 AMBBR Wristband and your 2017 AMBBR Helmet Sticker to allow access to all services on the course.
+Rest Stops and services on course are reserved for registered AMBBR participants so please wear your AMBBR Bib number on your back and your AMBBR Wristband and your AMBBR Helmet Sticker to allow access to all services on the course.

 Unregistered / Bandit riders are not welcomed at AMBBR Rest Stops or on course and will be refused services.
 We ask all participants “PLEASE RESPECT” Motorists and Local Commuters and Obey all Rules of the Road and our Ride, including Riding Single File, Making Proper Hand Signals and Stopping at all Stop Signs and Traffic Lights.
 Please Ride with Safety in Mind and use common sense not to endanger yourself or fellow bicyclists.
 SHARE THE ROAD & RIDE RESPONSIBLY.
 You may also “Like” our Facebook Page to receive updates and information on the ride or to communicate with ride organizers and other friends that my be attending.